urol-e5/protocols/2020-01-01-Total-Antioxidant-Capacity-Protocol.md

 | 9     | 500 of Tube #8                           | 500           | 0.0039                                 |
 | 10    | 0                                        | 500           | 0                                      |

-3. <a name="Protocol"></a> **Protocol**
+**Protocol**

 *Each Uric Acid Standard and sample should be assayed in duplicate for replication.
 A freshly prepared standard curve should be used each time the assay is performed.*

 1. Using a pipette, mix the sample in the microcentrifuge tube.
 Add 20 μL of the diluted Uric Acid Standards or samples to the 96-well microtiter plate.
 2. Add 180 μL of the 1X Reaction Buffer to each well.
 3. Measure an initial absorbance at 490 nm.